Our Therapists

 Dr Aysha Latif

-Psychodynamic Therapist
+BACP Registered Psychodynamic Therapist

-I offer face to face individual therapy.
+Aysha offers face-to-face individual therapy.
 Sessions last 60 minutes and cost £65.

 Email: